 Claude Code for development.
 Claude Sonnet 4.6 through Claude Code is my primary development environment.
 Long context, extended thinking, and MCP-native tool integration make it the most capable agentic coding environment.
 For complex architectural decisions, I escalate to Opus.

-Gemini 2.5 Pro for deep research synthesis.
-When I need to read an entire industry report or a set of academic papers simultaneously, Gemini's million-token context is the right tool.
+Gemini 3.1 Pro for deep research synthesis.
+When I need to read an entire industry report or a set of academic papers simultaneously, Gemini's million-token context plus native grounded search is the right tool.

-Gemini for image generation.
-For image generation workflows integrated into content pipelines, Gemini's capabilities route through specific tooling in my stack.
+Gemini (Nano Banana) for image generation.
+For image generation workflows integrated into content pipelines, Google's Gemini image models route through specific tooling in my stack.

 Claude for long-form writing.
 Blog posts, documentation, course content — Claude Sonnet is my default.
 Voice is more natural for long-form, instruction following on brand voice guidelines is more consistent.

-o3 or DeepSeek R1 for reasoning-intensive analysis.
-When I need explicit steps I can verify — pricing models, algorithm selection, multi-constraint optimization — I reach for reasoning models.
+GPT-5.5 or DeepSeek V4 for reasoning-intensive analysis.
+When I need explicit steps I can verify — pricing models, algorithm selection, multi-constraint optimization — I reach for the reasoning-mode flagships (and DeepSeek V4 when I want it self-hosted and cheap).

 Llama 4 for experiments requiring full model control.
 Fine-tuning on proprietary data, sensitive documents that cannot leave local infrastructure — Llama 4 via Ollama.